Best Laptops for Solicitors in the UK in 2025 – A Complete Buying Guide

 Lenovo (ThinkPad)

 The former IBM ThinkPad brand remains incredibly popular among business users.
 Lenovo has retained the black, boxy shape that IBM began.
-Functionally, chances are you can find a ThinkPad with everything you need.
+Functionally, you can find a ThinkPad with everything you need.
 Lenovo is also well-known for its support.

 Hewlett-Packard